texfaq/texfaq.github.io/FAQ-keepfonts.md

-there used (once upon a time) to be DVI processors that could use GF files, modern processors  use packed raster (PK) files (incidentally, pdfTeX also uses PK files if nothing ''better'' is available, but see [fuzzy fonts in PDF](FAQ-fuzzy-type3)).
+there used (once upon a time) to be DVI processors that could use GF files, modern processors  use packed raster (PK) files (incidentally, pdfTeX also uses PK files if nothing "better" is available, but see [fuzzy fonts in PDF](FAQ-fuzzy-type3)).
 Therefore, you need to generate a PK file from the GF file; the program `gftopk` does this for you, and once you've done that you